Inspired by the Past, Looking to the Future

 Edward Mahon, who had arrived in Vancouver in 1888, purchased Capilano Suspension Bridge.
 In 1911, Mahon built the Tea House and continued to improve the property, reinforcing the bridge with additional wire cables in 1914.

 “Mac” MacEachran, a former forest ranger, purchased the Bridge from Mahon in 1935.
 Mac invited local First Nations to place their totem poles in the Park.
 In 1945, he sold the bridge to Henri Aubeneau and moved to California.

 Rae Mitchell purchased the bridge property from Henri Aubeneau, aggressively promoting his attraction to the world.
 In 1956, He completely rebuilt the bridge in five days, encasing the cables in 13 tons of concrete at either end.
 He also developed the trails on the west side of the bridge and converted the Tea House into the Thunderbird Banquet Room.

 Nancy Stibbard purchased Capilano Suspension Bridge in 1983 from her father Rae Mitchell.
 Her goal, to elevate the Park from a mere stop-off to a world class destination attraction, was realized in less than ten years.
 Nancy’s incredible success has included induction into the Canadian Tourism Hall of Fame in 2000.

 Nancy Stibbard’s Forward-Thinking Vision

-Purchasing Capilano Suspension Bridge Park in 1983, Nancy has spearheaded the attraction’s development and phenomenal success ever since.
+With her purchase of Capilano Suspension Bridge Park in 1983, Nancy set out on a journey of development and phenomenal success.
 Her commitment to exceeding guest expectations and to creating truly memorable guest experiences guides every aspect of her approach to business.

 Leading by Example